Local food terms

-Chile Habanero - One of the spiciest chiles there is.
+Chile Habanero - One of the spiciest chiles.
 Eaten, roasted, like candy for breakfast by Yucatecan children (maybe).
 There is no enie in "habanero" and there's no such thing as a "habañero".

 Chile Xcatic - much like a yellow banana pepper.
 Flavorful and not very spicy, it's part of the backbone of Yucatecan food.